top of page

 • How does your waitlist work?

 Our waitlist offers the opportunity to choose a puppy from our litters before they are made available to the general public.
 To secure a spot, we require a non-refundable deposit of $200.
-After our evaluations around 6-8 weeks of age, we will contact you with the available puppies that match your preferences.
+After puppies are born, we will contact you with available puppies that match your preferences.
+Another deposit of $300 will be due at that that time to hold a specific puppy.
+All deposits go towards the balance of the puppy.
 If you decide not to choose from the current litter, you can wait for the next one—up to three times. (on occasion puppies will be available within a week of being born).
+(Please note, on occasion we will hold a few puppies for evaluations to keep back for our program.
+That usually happens around around 6-8 weeks of age).

 AUSTRALIAN SHEPHERD: Registering organizations include the American Kennel Club AKC, Australian Shepherd Club of America ASCA, and American Stock Dog Registry ASDR.
 Size can vary, however preferred size is 18-24 inches, and this translates to approximately 40-65 lbs.
 AKC and ASCA frown on the use of the term "Standard."
 MINI AMERICAN: The main registering organization is the American Kennel Club or AKC.
 The standard for size is 13-17 inches for females and 14-18 inches for males.
 While dogs outside those ranges cannot be shown, dogs outside those ranges are a part of the breed and utilized to maintain genetic diversity.
 Can be dual registered with the American Stock Dog Registry ASDR as Australian Shepherd, Mini Aussie or Toy Aussie.
 MINI AUSTRALIAN SHEPHERD: Also affectionately known as the Mini Aussie.
 The main registering organization is the American Stock Dog Registry ASDR.
 Can be dual registered as a Miniature American Shepherd with the American Kennel Club AKC.
 Size is 14-18 inches from floor to the top of the shoulder.
 Weight is generally 17-40 lbs.